ariaassadi/simulating-football-games-into-the-future/Alvis-setup-jupyter.md

 Start the session and connect to Jupyter.
 In the Jupyter Launcher, select "My Python".

-Now everything is configured and should have all packages!
+Now everything is configured!
 Happy coding